nus-cs2103-AY2223S1/ip/docs/README.md

 `sort`

-Example of usage:

-`sort`

 Expected outcome:

 The task list will be sorted in alphabetical order.

 ```
     The list has been sorted!
     La liste a été triée!
 ```

 ### bye